Skip to main content

 Penalty Amounts

-2nd violation of Zero Tolerance Law$125
+The First violation of Zero Tolerance (BAC) is a Suspension:

 Chemical Test Refusal

-• if the order was issued between January 1, 1981 and June 30, 1990, the civil penalty is $100
+• if the violation occurred between January 1, 1981 and June 30, 1990, the civil penalty is $100

-• if the order was issued between July 1, 1990 and October 31, 1996, the civil penalty is $200
+• if the violation occurred between July 1, 1990 and October 31, 1996, the civil penalty is $200

-• if the order was issued between November 1, 1996 and October 31, 2006, the civil penalty is $300
+• if the violation occurred between November 1, 1996 and October 31, 2006, the civil penalty is $300

 $500

-Chemical Test Refusal (Commercial Drivers)
+Chemical Test Refusal (CDL)

-• if the order was issued between November 1, 1992 and October 31, 1996, the civil penalty is $250
+• if the violation occurred between November 1, 1992 and October 31, 1996, the civil penalty is $250

-• if the order was issued between November 1, 1996 and October 31, 2006, the civil penalty is $350
+• if the violation occurred between November 1, 1996 and October 31, 2006, the civil penalty is $350

 $550

-• if the order was issued between September 1, 1983 and June 30, 1990, the civil penalty is $250
+• if the violation occurred between September 1, 1983 and June 30, 1990, the civil penalty is $250

-• if the order was issued between July 1, 1990 and October 31, 1996, the civil penalty is $500
+• if the violation occurred between July 1, 1990 and October 31, 1996, the civil penalty is $500

 $750

-• if the order was issued between July 1, 1990 and October 31, 1996, the civil penalty is $500
+• if the violation occurred between July 1, 1990 and October 31, 1996, the civil penalty is $500

 $750

-Second or subsequent Zero Tolerance Law violation
+Second chemical test refusal as a Zero Tolerance Law violation

 $750

-Operated or permitted operation of an uninsured vehicle
+Operation or permitted operation of an uninsured vehicle

-• if the order was issued between June 1, 1972 and April 30, 1989, the civil penalty is $300
+• if the violation occurred between June 1, 1972 and April 30, 1989, the civil penalty is $300

-• if the order was issued between May 1, 1989 and May 14, 2003, the civil penalty is $500
+• if the violation occurred between May 1, 1989 and May 14, 2003, the civil penalty is $500

 $750